kiaashour/Adversarial-Search-on-Tic-Tac-Toe/README.md

 The generalised version of tic-tac-toe extends tic-tac-toe to boards of dimensions m by n where the winner has k consecutive Xs (or Os) diagonally, vertically or horizontally.

+2. The `Results` directory contains scripts generating results for both of the methods.

 ---